Indian National Satellite System

 The Indian National Satellite System or INSAT, is a series of multipurpose geostationary satellites launched by ISRO to satisfy telecommunications, broadcasting, meteorology, and search and rescue operations.
-Commissioned in 1983, INSAT is the largest domestic communication system in the Indo-Pacific Region.
+Commissioned in 1983, INSAT is the largest domestic communication system in the Indo-Pacific Region and laid the foundation for India's self-reliant space-based communication infrastructure.
 It is a joint venture of the Department of Space, Department of Telecommunications, India Meteorological Department, All India Radio and Doordarshan.
 The overall coordination and management of INSAT system rests with the Secretary-level INSAT Coordination Committee.

 INSAT satellites provide transponders in various bands to serve the television and communication needs of India.
 Some of the satellites also have the Very High Resolution Radiometer (VHRR), CCD cameras for meteorological imaging.
 The satellites also incorporate transponder(s) for receiving distress alert signals for search and rescue missions in the South Asian and Indian Ocean Region, as ISRO is a member of the Cospas-Sarsat program.

 INSAT system

 INSAT-1B satellite: Broadcasting sector in India is highly dependent on INSAT system.

 The Indian National Satellite (INSAT) system was commissioned with the launch of INSAT-1B in August 1983 (INSAT-1A, the first satellite was launched in April 1982 but could not fulfil the mission).
 INSAT system ushered in a revolution in India's television and radio broadcasting, telecommunications and meteorological sectors.
 It enabled the rapid expansion of TV and modern telecommunication facilities to even the remote areas and off-shore islands.
 Together, the system provides transponders in C, Extended C and K_{u} bands for a variety of communication services.
 Some of the INSATs also carry instruments for meteorological observation and data relay for providing meteorological services.
 KALPANA-1 is an exclusive meteorological satellite.
 The satellites are monitored and controlled by Master Control Facilities that exist in Hassan and Bhopal.